johnath/documents-and-resources/incident-process.md

 # FAQ:

 - “Is situation XYZ an incident?”
 Unsure if there’s a CoC violation?
-Ask in #rands-slack-rules and/or DM the administrator.
+Ask in #general and/or DM the administrator.
 We'll help.
 - “How many incidents have you handled since this place started?”
-Ten as of May 2018.
+None as of June 2018.

 ## Administrators